timjph/exchange-sync/readme.md

 proxyPort | 3128 | Port number of the HTTP proxy server. obfuscateAttendeeEmails | true | Determines whether organizer and attendees on Google Calendar appointments should be obfuscated to prevent Google from emailing those users when calendar appointments change. googleSyncOrganizerAndAttendees | true | Determines whether organizer and attendees should be populated on Google Calendar appointments.
-Some users have reported that this causes a "Calendar Usage Limits Exceeded" message.
+Some users have reported that this causes a "Calendar Usage Limits Exceeded" message. appointmentMonthsToExport | 1 | Number of months in the future to export appointments for.

 Developer Instructions
 ======================